IsaiahDupree/VideoSort/README.md

 - **Supported File Types**: .mp4, .mov, .mkv, .avi
 - **Full Playback**: Videos play with proper aspect ratio and sound
 - **Playback Control**: Type 'y', 'n', or 'q' in the terminal while the video is playing to make your decision
+- **Skipped Videos Tracking**: Videos you skip ('n') are remembered and won't be shown again in future runs
 - **Large Files**: Videos will play until stopped or until the end is reached
 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Dependencies**: Requires VLC Media Player and python-vlc